dula27/Shopping-Cart-Web-Store-Application/README.md

 # Shopping Cart Web App

-## Description
-This homework will have you develop a web store application.
-You are expected to implement the following "from scratch", i.e., you may use the basic Flask libraries, templating abilities, etc, but you may not use 3rd party libraries to provide significant portions of functionality.

 ## Application Requirements
 The website should be able to display products being sold in several categories.
 A user visiting your web store application can search for products (i.e., search for a specific item name and display that item) or display all items in a certain category.
 The website should display the available quantity for each product.